 Whistler Waldorf School welcomes students from around the world.
 Our International Student Program offers the opportunity to increase fluency in English, gain a strong academic background and develop an understanding of Canadian culture.

 - Our curriculum is diverse and challenging.

 - Our faculty is generous and helpful.

 - Our small community is welcoming, homelike, and supportive.

 *For Canadian out of province students not residing with a parent or guardian in British Columbia, international fees apply.

 Students in Grades 9, 10, 11 and 12** are eligible to apply to our International Student Program.
 Students must enroll for a minimum of one semester.
 If you are not coming from a Waldorf School, we request that you research the Waldorf Curriculum.
 Our teaching methods are different than other public or independent schools.
 It is important that you understand this difference before you apply.

 A basic understanding of English is required in order to participate in classes.

 **Students who have attended Grade 10 and 11 at WWS are eligible to attend Grade 12.

-ELL tutoring will be required for students with lower than recommended scores.
+ELL tutoring may be required for students with lower than recommended scores.
 At the request of WWS faculty, students who are struggling in their class will be required to participate in tutoring.
-Depending on the student’s English level, students will participate in English tutoring after school 2-3 times per week for a 1.5 hour session at $35/hr.
+Tutoring is to be arranged privately, and is estimated at a cost of $35/hr.
 Tutoring is designed to help support students with English and integrate them into the school and community as quickly as possible.
 Tutoring fees are in addition to boarding and tuition fees.